Support in Every Classroom

 That’s why we’re here.

-Our goal is to give you practical, trusted tools to help you recognize signs of dyslexia and respond with confidence.
+Our goal is to provide you with practical, trusted tools to help you recognize signs of dyslexia and respond with confidence.
 You’re not expected to have all the answers, and you don’t have to navigate it alone.

 Red Flags: Dyslexia Characteristics to Watch For